 I thoroughly planned my math lesson.
 It was hands-on with a terrific recording sheet and reflection page.
 I even thought of a “bonus question” for my early finishers.

-I was ready for them this time.
+So, I was ready for the speedsters this time.

 I monitored frequently to make sure all students were on task and working.
 Five minutes.
 Eight minutes.
 Ten minutes.
 And then…”I’m Done!”
 Ugh!

 Does this sound all too familiar?
 I needed an early finisher “stash” in addition to daily assignments.

 I NEEDED MORE FOR MY EARLY FINISHERS

 More tasks that would keep my early finishers engaged and challenged.

 After learning the hard way that you just must have an early finisher “stash”, I began creating challenges that my teammates and I could use to keep those eager minds learning.
 I created challenges that were targeted to problem-solving and not just fluff.
 Challenges that required using mental math.
 And, challenges that were engaging enough to prevent off-task behaviors.